A Colorado River Overview:

 Managing Water in the Upper Basin

 The Upper Colorado River Basin States – Colorado, New Mexico, Utah, and Wyoming – face unique challenges in managing their share of the Colorado River.
-The Colorado River begins as snowpack, which “has challenges that don’t exist for constructed reservoirs” OR “follows a natural runoff pattern and can be unpredictable”.
-Additionally, the Upper Basin States have complex legal systems for administering how water can be used.
+The Colorado River begins as snowpack, which follows a natural runoff pattern and can be unpredictable.
+Additionally, the Upper Division States have complex legal systems for administering how water can be used.

 Prior Appropriation:

-The administration of the prior appropriation system in the Upper Basin is the responsibility of each State’s State Engineer.
+The administration of the prior appropriation system in Upper Division States is the responsibility of each state’s State Engineer.
 During periods of water scarcity, the State Engineers administer diversions based on the priority dates of water rights.
 Junior water rights may be curtailed or shut off entirely to ensure that senior water rights receive their full decreed amount.

-have enough water to give every water right holder the amount of water that they’re legally allowed to use.
-So when a senior user makes a “call,” they effectively tell the State water officials, “Shut off the junior water users upstream—I need my full amount first.”
+Sometimes, the stream doesn’t have enough water to give every water right holder the amount of water that they’re legally allowed to use.
+So when a senior user makes a “call,” they effectively tell the state water officials, “Shut off the junior water users upstream—I need my full amount first.”

 Below is a map of active calls in Colorado.
 Calls for water are more common in the irrigation season (spring, summer, fall) and less common in the winter.